skills/response-templates/README.md

 # Skills Response Templates

-A collection of responses for use in Skills courses.
+A collection of responses for use in Skills exercises.

 ## Template Collections

-- `/readme/*` - templates intended for updating a course's root readme file.
+- `/readme/*` - templates intended for updating an exercise's root readme file.
 - `/step-feedback/*` - templates for sharing step progress, grading pass/fail, and congratulations.
 Typically used for issue comments.

 ## Template Variables